Published:

 2. Debt to Income Ratio

 It is important to note that just because you qualify doesn’t make borrowing the highest loan amount possible a good financial decision.
-Factors such as expected future income, your lifestyle spending and potential future expenses such as college should all be considered before deciding how much you can afford.
+Factors such as expected future income, your lifestyle spending, and potential future expenses should all be considered before deciding how much you can afford.

 3. Credit Scores